-Over the last couple of weeks I’ve collected some of my favourite typography quotes from a variety of sources and decided to visualise them.
+Over the last couple of weeks, I’ve collected some of my favourite design, lettering, font and typography quotes from a variety of sources and decided to visualise them.
 Similar to a project I did in uni called IAMITHINKTWENTY-ONE where poetic quotes and sayings were illustrated typographically to form posters.

-I think one of my favourite quotes on typography has to be from Ellen Lupton, who, amongst other ‘titles’ is the curator of contemporary design at Cooper-Hewitt National Design Museum in New York.
+I think one of my favourite typography quotations has to be from Ellen Lupton, who, amongst other ‘titles’ is the curator of contemporary design at Cooper-Hewitt National Design Museum in New York.
 She sums it up perfectly:

 “Typography is what language looks like.”